ricardovvargas/3w_dataset/README.md

 # Citations

-If you know of any other work that cites the 3W dataset, I will be grateful if you let me know by email (ricardovvargas at gmail dot com).
+If you know any other work that cites the 3W dataset, I will be grateful if you let me know by email (ricardovvargas at gmail dot com).

 1) R.E.V.
 Vargas, C. Munaro, P. Ciarelli.
 A methodology for generating datasets for development of anomaly detectors in oil wells based on Artificial Intelligence techniques.
 I Congresso Brasileiro em Engenharia de Sistemas em Processos.
 2019. https://www.ufrgs.br/psebr/wp-content/uploads/2019/04/Abstract_A019_Vargas.pdf